 Paracelsus was the first to experiment on the drug during the 1500s.
 He was impressed by its extraordinary benefits and named it after the Latin word “laudare,” which means to praise.
 Unfortunately, Paracelsus was too preoccupied with its benefits to recognize its highly addictive properties.
 Modern addictive substances like heroin and morphine are derived from it.

 Apart from its addictive properties, laudanum overdose symptoms are now known in the medical community.
-If you wish to gain a more comprehensive understanding of laudanum addiction, call 1-800-928-9139 today.
+If you wish to gain a more comprehensive understanding of laudanum addiction, call 1-888-287-0471 Who Answers? today.

 More than 50 percent of major crimes committed in the US are related to opiate abuse.
 As a result, laudanum, now known as tincture of opium, is a strictly controlled substance in the United States.
 It is under Schedule II classification, which means that the drug has high potential for abuse and that it can only be dispensed by a licensed practitioner.
 Its current use is limited to providing relief for diarrhea, pain, cough and withdrawal symptoms among newborns born to mothers dependent on opium.